Things to Know About Power Over Ethernet Switch

 Understanding PoE & PoE Switch

 Enterprises are quickly evolving with new network devices to improve communication and security.
-Power over Ethernet (PoE), a way to deliver electrical power over LAN cables to network devices, has been widely deployed to provide power to various endpoints in the enterprise environments.
-If you want to upgrade you network to PoE, one way is to deploy a PoE switch.
+Power over Ethernet (PoE), a way to deliver electrical power over LAN cables to network devices, has been widely deployed to provide power to various endpoints in enterprise environments.
+If you want to upgrade your network to PoE, one way is to deploy a PoE switch.
 This paper will provide an overview of the PoE technology and PoE switches.

 What Is a PoE in Networking?